 So what to do?

 As a protocol, causal consistency frees us from the total ordering and low latency assumptions.
-It can cope with the relativity of perspective in space time, and since it is able to take a write without coordinating with other nodes, it also sidesteps the latency questions.
+It can cope with the relativity of perspective in space time, and since it is able to take a write without coordinating, it also sidesteps the latency questions.

 Embracing causal consistency

 Here on earth right now, causal consistency -- and specifically the transactional causal consistency that ElectricSQL is based on -- is the strongest possible consistency mode for a coordination-free, local-first system.

 Embracing it allows you to develop local-first systems that fit the world more naturally than consensus based systems and, as a result, eliminate complexity and dissonance from mapping a total order onto a fundamentally concurrent and relativistic world.